 Other areas of counselling I deal with

 I also work with sleep problems, specific phobias (including blood/needle/injury phobia), social anxiety and agoraphobia.

-I have an interest in hoarding disorder and can work flexibly in clients' own homes offering practical support and solutions alongside therapy.
+In hoarding disorder I can work flexibly in clients' own homes offering practical support and solutions alongside therapy.